 Ascent takes the above data and runs it through their algorithms, which then customizes the loan terms for each student.
-Ken Ruggiero, CEO of GS2, spoke with Forbes and described the process: “Ascent Tuition requires a creditworthy co-signer, while the Ascent Independent product is a non-cosigned loan open to junior, senior and graduate-level students only.
+Ken Ruggiero, CEO of Goal Solutions, spoke with Forbes and described the process: “Ascent Cosigned Loan requires a creditworthy cosigner, while the Ascent Non-Cosigned Loan product is a non-cosigned loan open to junior, senior and graduate-level students only.
 Both loans require participation in a financial education module during the application process as we strongly believe in supporting financial wellness alongside our applicants’ collegiate dreams.”

-Ruggiero continued, “For students applying for the Ascent Independent Loan, data from a student’s school, program, degree, and income potential are used to determine a loan amount.
-Using public and proprietary data to produce estimates per school and degree, the Ascent Independent loan allows students to eliminate the borrowing burden from their parents or ‘co-signer exhaustion.’”
+Ruggiero continued, “For students applying for the Ascent Non-Cosigned Loan, data from a student’s school, program, degree, and income potential are used to determine a loan amount.
+Using public and proprietary data to produce estimates per school and degree, the Ascent Non-Cosigned loan allows students to eliminate the borrowing burden from their parents or ‘cosigner exhaustion.’”

 How Are Interest Rates Calculated?

-Interest rates for the Ascent Tuition loan are determined based on loan terms, whether the interest rate is fixed or variable, and the type of payment arrangement.
-Variable rate, interest-only payment, five-year loans start at 4.06%.
-For the same loan under the 15-year plan, the rate is 13.06%.
+Interest rates for the Ascent loans are determined based on if the loan is cosigned or non-cosigned, the loan terms, whether the interest rate is fixed or variable, and the type of payment arrangement.
+Variable rate, interest-only payment, five-year loans start at 3.17% APR.
+For the same loan under the 15-year plan, the rate is 13.92% APR.

-For the fixed rate, interest-only payment, five-year loan, the interest rate is 5.66%.
-The highest rate is the 10-year fixed, interest-only repayment with a 14.73% interest rate.
+For the fixed rate, interest-only payment, five-year loan, the interest rate is 3.98% APR.
+The highest rate is the 10-year fixed, interest-only repayment with a 14.92% APR.

 The variable interest rate can change, of course.
 This is dependent on the 1-Month London Interbank Offered Rate (LIBOR) index.
-The variable interest rate has a base of 4.00% to 12.50% plus LIBOR.
-If LIBOR is 2.306%, the APR will range from 5.72% to 13.01%.
+The variable interest rates are based on a margin plus the 1-month LIBOR.
+The Ascent rates effective 05/14/2020 are based on the LIBOR rate of 0.667%

 Is Deferment an Option?